boltops-tools/lono/docs/_docs/conventions/cli.md

 Often you want to create a stack name that is different from the blueprint name.
 Here's an example of overriding the blueprint name.

+    lono cfn deploy my-stack --blueprint demo

+## Params

+The param value matches the stack name by convention.

+* param - By convention matches the stack name but can be overridden with `--param`.

+So the command:

-    lono cfn deploy demo-1 --blueprint demo
+    lono cfn deploy my-stack --blueprint demo

-Remember that the template and parameter will in turn default to the blueprint name.
-So the command above is the same as:
+Is the same as:

-    lono cfn deploy demo-1 --blueprint demo --template demo --param demo
+    lono cfn deploy my-stack --blueprint demo --template demo --param my-stack

-If you are using different template and param names from the blueprint name, you will have to use the fully explicit form.
-Here's an example:
+This allows us to organize the params files in a way that matches the stack name.
+Example:

-    lono cfn deploy mystack-1 --blueprint demo --template ec2 --param large
+    lono cfn deploy daisy   --blueprint demo --template demo --param daisy lono cfn deploy jenkins --blueprint demo --template demo --param jenkins

+Will use the corresponding config files:

+    configs/demo/development/daisy.txt
+    configs/demo/development/jenkins.txt

 ## Params Files Lookup Locations

-What we are setting above with the `--param` option is the param "name".
 The param name is used to look up different possible param locations.
 This is covered in more details here: [Params Lookup Locations]({% link _docs/lookup-locations/params.md %}).

 {% include prev_next.md %}